 The only way to know for sure if you have a sensitivity to any common allergen is to be tested for it by an expert in allergy testing, namely an allergist or immunologist.
 They can do a scratch test, where a small amount of the potential allergen is introduced into a very light scratch on your skin.
 Then they watch for a positive reaction, which usually includes itching, redness and/or swelling at the site.

 But if you're not quite ready to commit to allergy testing, then watching for symptoms can give you some clues.
 The symptoms of outdoor mold allergy are the same as those for any other kind of allergy:

 Itching of the nose, throat and oral cavity

 Itchy, watery eyes

 Keeping a record of when you notice these symptoms and what you were doing in the hour or two before you had them can help you and your doctor identify a probable mold allergy.

 Tips for Managing an Outdoor Mold Allergy

 First of all, know when outdoor mold spores are at risky levels by monitoring the mold levels in your locality.
 Pollen.com or the National Allergy Board or even Weather.com can be searched for current information at any time during the year, but especially when seasonal allergy symptoms from outdoor mold are most likely to be present.

 If you find that outdoor mold spore levels are high, it's best to stay indoors as much as you can until the levels go down.
 If that's not possible, then at least try to stay away from piles of leaves and other sources of outdoor molds.

 In addition, there are many options for treating seasonal allergies, including outdoor mold allergies.
-I did a review of the available allergy treatments in my post, Choosing the Right Allergy Medicine, but new treatment options are becoming available all the time.
-So, it’s a good idea to discuss with your personal physician which options might work best for you in controlling your mold allergy symptoms.
+New treatment options are becoming available all the time, so it's a good idea to discuss with your personal physician which options might work best for you in controlling your mold allergy symptoms.